ring-lang/ring/marketing/pwct/README.md

 2- At some situations, these platforms are very useful.

-2.1 - Some uses don't have desktop computers but have Mobile devices.
+2.1 - Some Users don't have Desktop computers but have Mobile devices.

 2.2 - At some places we could have only our Mobile devices and some free time for programming.